 Baggage tracking with Swiss

 Once I reported the bags missing, the Swiss agent tracked them, and told us they were still at Dulles, and likely would be sent that evening on the nonstop United flight.
 We’d only be delayed a few hours, and could pick them up the next morning when we departed Zürich.
 Good plan, but unfortunately it didn’t play out that way.
 When we returned to the airport for our onward flight, we went to the baggage office.
 They came out with one bag (mine), but said that for whatever reason the other bag (my wife’s) did not make it.
 Further research showed it was still in Dulles.
 Thanks again United…

 Overnight bag provided by Swiss after baggage was not delivered.

 Knowing that our bags should be arriving the next morning, we didn’t really bother to buy much stuff.
 Plus, Swiss in Zürich provided a nice overnight bag.
 It was a Swiss Air Lines messenger bag containing typical toiletry kit items, such as a toothbrush, toothpaste, shampoo, lotion.
-This was a ‘men’s’ version of the kit, since it also included a razor and shaving lotion, and the products were labeled as such, and I presume the scent is intended for male use.
-Additionally there was a packet of laundry detergent and a men’s undershirt.
+This was a ‘men’s’ version of the kit.
+As it included a razor and shaving lotion, plus other products labeled for male use Additionally there was a packet of laundry detergent and a men’s undershirt.
 It was pretty nice, and a pleasant surprise after the lost bags.
-I didn’t even look at the bag until we were already heading into the city, but in retrospect I probably should have asked for a bag for my wife as well.
+I didn’t even look at the bag until we were already heading into the city.
+In retrospect I probably should have asked for a bag for my wife as well.
 We already had our own toiletries, so we didn’t use much of the kit that first night.